 extensive list of long vowel worksheets and games such as hangman.

 Learning to read is one of the most important things that your child will learn to do at school.
 At Usworth Colliery Primary we encourage your child to develop a love for reading.
 We encourage all children to read a variety of literature both at home and school to engage them in their learning and to widen their experiences.

-We use a range of phonics based reading schemes, including Oxford Reading Tree and Project X to support the development of our children’s reading skills.
+We use Floppy’s phonics to teach early reading in EYFS and Year 1 and continue our reading development with books from the Oxford Reading Tree scheme.
 Books appropriate to the child’s ability are selected to ensure success and progression.
 All children are also given a reading book at an appropriate level to take home with an expectation of at least one book going home each week.
 This varies according to age group, e.g. in reception/KS1 all pupils take home a phonics book, a reading scheme books and a library book.

 The teachers read to the children so that the children get to know a variety of stories, poetry and information books.
 They learn many more words this way and it also helps their writing.
 We place high importance on staff reading to children so that they model reading skills and widen the children’s interests.

 We ask for an adult to read with their child for at least 15 minutes every night, including weekends and school holidays.
 It is widely recognised regular practice allows children to develop their reading skills as well as enjoying a wide variety of texts and discovering the pleasure and excitement of reading.

 WHOLE CLASS READING